-In a multitasking operating system, many different tasks may be competing for the use of the system resources.
-Applications programmers should follow the established rules for resource access in order to assure compatibility of their software with the system.
+Warning: In a multitasking operating system, many different tasks may be competing for the use of the system resources.
+Application programmers should follow the established rules for resource access in order to assure compatibility of their software with the system.
+Don't just hit the hardware registers directly, ask the system for exclusive control first.